MostDeadDeveloper/valentine-card-generator-with-faceToArtAI/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 ![python 3.6+](https://img.shields.io/badge/python-3.6+-blue.svg)

-**valentine-card-generator-with-faceToArtAI **is a face-to-abstract art generation for the valentines!
-(Original Model From Thinking Machines)
+**valentine-card-generator-with-faceToArtAI ** is a special gift to your loved one, a valentine card generator with a personalized Abstract Art using your crush face and a random abstract art for the valentines!

-This work converts any input string into an abstract art by:
+This app does the following using your crush's picture and an abstract art as input:
 - accepts a face image that has been converted to line art by another tool
 - drawing the nearest class using a Variational Autoencoder (VAE) called [Sketch-RNN](https://arxiv.org/abs/1704.03477); and
 - applying [neural style transfer](https://arxiv.org/abs/1508.06576) to the resulting image

-This results to images that look like these:
+- put the art and your personalized message in a small HTML template to gift it to your crush on valentines!

+The results of some of the art looks like this:

 ## Samplle: Initial Image + Abstract Art = AI Generated Abstract ART